 GET TO KNOW OUR AUDIENCE

 Our readers and listeners are educated and outdoors-y.
 They are horse owners with expendable income.
 They research and reward high-quality goods and services with loyalty and fan support.

-Readers love our honest, high-minded reviews.
+Readers and listeners love our honest, high-minded reviews.
 They care about supply chain, manufacturing ethics, and Made in America elements.

 If you value these kinds of customers, you need to connect with our audience.
 Think horse owners are a fringe element?
 Think again and read this piece in High Country News.